astropy/astroquery/docs/index.rst

 Simulations
 -----------

-Simulation services query databases of simulated or synthetic data
+These services query databases of simulated or synthetic data:

 .. toctree::
   :maxdepth: 1